wijayadavin/up-signup-automation/README.md

 ### Manual OTP System

-The `--skip-otp` flag now uses a manual OTP system that waits for OTP codes to be set in the database.
+The `--skip-otp` flag uses a manual OTP system that waits for OTP codes to be set in the database.

 #### Manual OTP Commands